-There are currently two scholarship opportunities for potential and enrolled students.
-Find out which scholarship could be right for you.
+There are currently two SCMS scholarship programs for potential and enrolled students.

 Cornerstone Foundation SCMS Scholarship

-Thanks to the generous contributions of SCMS alumni and students, Cornerstone Resources, Cornerstone Foundation, CUNA Mutual Group, and others, scholarship grants are available for eligible students in the SCMS program.
+Thanks to the generous contributions of SCMS alumni and students, Cornerstone Resources, Cornerstone Foundation, TruStage, and others, scholarship grants are available for eligible students in the SCMS program.

-To be eligible for grant assistance, student must be enrolled in SCMS.
-Simply complete the application on the Cornerstone Foundation website and submit during the application period.
+To be eligible for grant assistance, the student must be enrolled in SCMS.
+Simply complete the application on the Cornerstone Foundation website and submit it during the application period.

-The Cornerstone Foundation and Southwest CUNA Management School (SCMS) have joined forces to invest in the future of the credit union system through the SCMS c2c (Connect to Collaborate) Scholarship.
+The Cornerstone Foundation and Southwest Credit Union Management School (SCMS) have joined forces to invest in the future of the credit union system through the SCMS c2c (Connect to Collaborate) Scholarship.